vvzen/the-ultimate-macos-reinstall-guide/README.md

 My ultimate list for ***Don't Panic!*** when I've got to reinstall everything from scratch on a new mac or after a format.

+For a longer reading with explanations about each package, I suggest you to visit this awesome guide by Sourabh Bajaj: [http://sourabhbajaj.com/mac-setup/](http://sourabhbajaj.com/mac-setup/) .

 ##Package managers: